 What will I earn?

-This will rise each year as you gain the relevant skills and experience, for more information please visit our pay and benefits page.
+This will rise each year as you gain the relevant skills and experience, with the opportunity to earn up to £41,000 as a Detective Constable.
+For more information please visit our pay and benefits page.

-As a detective we need someone with the ability to assume nothing, believe no-one and challenge everything- it therefore requires the ability to make decisions based on evidence, attention to detail and to maintain very accurate records of the lines of enquiry.
+As a detective your mantra should be: ‘assume nothing, believe no-one and challenge everything’ – your decisions should be based on evidence, so you’ll need first-rate attention to detail to maintain an accurate record of the lines of enquiry.

-If you can bring these skills along with flexibility, a mind-set to question ‘why’ something has happened and crucially the ability to be tenacious in pursuing lines of enquiry you will thrive in an investigative role.
+If you can bring these skills along with flexibility, tenacity and a mindset to question ‘why’ something has happened, you will thrive in an investigative role.

-In return, you will be supported with the material to pass the exam, trained in investigation techniques including interviewing victims, witnesses and suspects and work in an inclusive and supportive team with access to specialists and advisors.
+In return, you will be supported with the material to pass the exam, and work in an inclusive and supportive team with access to specialists and advisors.

 What about my wellbeing?

-Likewise, taking care of your physical and mental wellbeing is incredibly important for us.
 We continue to invest in trained mental health first aiders onsite, an employee advice service offering 24/7 access to trained counsellors and a peer-led support programme.
-We have a keen focus on continuous professional and personal development.